 We love Christmas in Liverpool and its these weird and wonderful Scouse Christmas traditions that help make our Christmas Days magical.

-Feel free to add your own Scouse Christmas traditions in the comments below.
+Feel free to add your own Scouse Christmas traditions in the comments below or post them on our Facebook page.